olofos/digital_test_runner/README.md

 - [OutputValue](https://docs.rs/digital_test_runner/latest/digital_test_runner/value/enum.OutputValue.html): A value read from the DUT
 - [ExpectedValue](https://docs.rs/digital_test_runner/latest/digital_test_runner/value/enum.ExpectedValue.html): An expected value provided by the test and compared to an output value

-These values are defined as enums and all have two variants in common: a `Value(i64)` which represents an actual integer value, and a `Z` which represents a high impedence state.
+These values are defined as enums and all have two variants in common: a `Value(i64)` which represents an actual integer value, and a `Z` which represents a high impedance state.
-Note that this is a simpler value model than what is available in for example Verilog, since either all or none of the bits making up the value are high impendence.
+Note that this is a simpler value model than what is available in for example Verilog, since either all or none of the bits making up the value are high impedance.

 Additionally, the [OutputValue](https://docs.rs/digital_test_runner/latest/digital_test_runner/value/enum.OutputValue.html) and [ExpectedValue](https://docs.rs/digital_test_runner/latest/digital_test_runner/value/enum.ExpectedValue.html) both have `X` variants.
 For an expected value, `X` represents that the test does not care about what the output value is.